100% financing home loans for new and repeat home buyers

 Why lenders still offer 100% loans

 Many new home buyers wonder why most types of loans require a down payment.
-Why can’t the bank just finance 100% of the home’s purchase price?

 After many studies, banks and lending institutions have determined that the higher the down payment on a loan, the lower the chances of the borrower defaulting.
-Basically, a buyer with more home equity has more skin in the game.
+In fact, the down payment amount is more important in determining risk than even credit score.

 That’s why, years ago, the standard down payment amount became 20%.
-Anything less than that required some kind of insurance, such as private mortgage insurance (PMI), so the lender would get their money back if the borrower failed to pay the loan back.
+Anything less than that requires some kind of insurance, such as private mortgage insurance (PMI), so the lender would get their money back if the borrower failed to pay the loan back.

 Fortunately, there are programs for which the government provides insurance to the lender, even though the down payment on the loan is zero.
 These government-backed loans offer a zero-down payment alternative to conventional mortgages.

-Click here to get pre-approved for a zero-down mortgage (May 21st, 2022)How to buy a house with no money down
+How to buy a house with no money down

 Not sure which loan is right for you?
 It all depends on eligibility.

-Verify your no-money-down mortgage eligibility here (May 21st, 2022)100% financing: The USDA home loan
+100% financing: The USDA home loan

 The USDA mortgage loan has been around for years, but it has become more popular recently because it requires zero money down and has lenient credit requirements.

-It may sound too good to be true, but it’s a legitimate mortgage program that over a million home buyers have used since 1949.
 The USDA loan is a government-sponsored loan that exists to help develop rural communities by encouraging home ownership.
 That’s why this loan type is also known as the rural development loan.

 You also must buy a home that is within USDA’s geographical boundaries.
 Although the program targets rural areas, many eligible areas are suburban.
-You would be surprised at how accessible major cities are from USDA-eligible areas.
+You might be surprised at how accessible major cities are from USDA-eligible areas.
 A qualified loan officer can help you determine whether you qualify.

-There is a 2% upfront fee that can be financed into your loan amount and doesn’t have to come out of your pocket.
-The USDA also charges $29 per month on every $100,000 borrowed as an ongoing fee to make the program viable for future home buyers.
+There is a 1% upfront fee that can be financed into your loan amount and doesn’t have to come out of your pocket.
+The USDA also charges $35 per month on every $100,000 borrowed as an ongoing fee to make the program viable for future home buyers.

-Even with these added costs, USDA loans are a great opportunity to break into homeownership with little upfront costs, and fairly low monthly costs, considering the low-interest rates available for this program.
+Even with these added costs, USDA loans are a great opportunity to break into homeownership with little upfront costs, and fairly low monthly costs, considering the low interest rates available for this program.

 Another mortgage loan that allows you to finance 100% of the home’s cost is the VA home loan.
 This loan is available to applicants typically with at least two years of former military experience, or 90 days if still serving.

-See if you qualify for a zero-down VA loan here.When compared to any other low down payment mortgage, VA home loans are the most affordable – in upfront as well as monthly costs.
+When compared to any other low down payment mortgage, VA home loans are typically the most affordable – in upfront as well as monthly costs.

 You’ll need to pay an upfront VA funding fee but it will almost always be less than the cost of private mortgage insurance — or a down payment.